rosesarer/WHStechnotes/journal.md

 # may 6, 2026

 This collected data acts as training material for AI algorithms.
 For example, my search queries help refine search engine algorithms, and my "likes" and "scrolls" on a platform train recommendation engines to better suggest content.
 Therefore, I'm not just a passive user but an active participant in the AI training process.
 This realization makes me more mindful of my digital footprint, understanding that each action contributes to shaping the AI tools I interact with daily, prompting me to consider the implications of the data I share and how it's utilized.

+may 11, 2026

+my growth theough outt the years was big and strong compared to what i was last year i became a more mature and more persopective person through out the outcome